 Fitness devotees and amateur and competitive athletes can now access sports biomarker testing from their home with a suite of expanded capabilities from Blueprint for Athletes, the biomarker testing service from Quest Diagnostics (NYSE: DGX) that gives athletes insights on their own biology to help improve fitness and performance.
 The new services feature a Field Kit for at-home specimen collection using the Mitra® Microsampling device designed and manufactured by Neoteryx, which allows highly precise collection.

-Blueprint for Athletes is now available for order in 33 states via its website.
+Blueprint for Athletes is now available for order in 33 states.
 Because Blueprint for Athletes is based on medical-grade diagnostic tests, it is subject to several federal and state regulations.
 These regulations vary somewhat by state, which means availability can vary by state as well.

 "With these new services, athletes have the flexibility to choose options that offer convenience in their busy lives and meet their fitness objectives, backed by scientific expertise from the world's largest medical diagnostic provider," said Richard C. Schwabacher, executive director sports science and human performance, Quest Diagnostics.
 "Based on actionable information from their test results, athletes can design a program to achieve their personal best."